 This ruling contradicts a decision in another case by the Sixth Circuit Court of Appeals.
 In Discount Tobacco & Lottery v.
 United States, the Sixth Circuit held in March 2012 that the Tobacco Control Act’s cigarette package warning label requirement did not violate the First Amendment.
 (For more information about that case, see this FAQ.)

-The FDA is undertaking research to support new regulations that will address the issues identified by the court.
+Though the FDA had the option to appeal the D.C.
+Circuit decision to the U.S. Supreme Court, it declined to do so.
+Instead, the FDA is undertaking research to support new regulations that will address the issues identified by the D.C.
+Circuit.
 As a result, the agency has indefinitely postponed implementation of the graphic warning labels.

 For more detailed information, contact our staff attorneys.